Into the Water: Reception

-The review aggregator website Book Marks reported that 63% of critics "panned" the book, whilst 19% and 6% of the critics expressed "mixed" or "positive" impressions, respectively.
-Another 13% of the critics gave the book a "rave" review, based on a sample of 16 reviews.

 In contrast to the general acclaim Hawkins received for The Girl on the Train, Into the Water received mixed reviews.
 While acknowledging the challenges of writing for 11 separate narrative voices, crime novelist Val McDermid wrote in The Guardian that the similarity of the characters' tone and register makes it "almost impossible to tell [them] apart, which end up being monotonous and confusing"; furthermore, it doesn't reflect the speech patterns of Northumberland.
 McDermid concludes that the sales will be much higher than the readers' enjoyment.

 Similarly, Independent's Sally Newall says that the voices weren't "distinct enough".
 She was "semi-gripped" by the novel, but found that the "myriad of characters" made it difficult to care about them or the final reveal.
 Writing in The New York Times, Janet Maslin wrote that Hawkins' "goal may be to build suspense, but all she achieves is confusion.
 Into the Water is jam-packed with minor characters and stories that go nowhere."

 The New Statesman's Leo Robson wrote "Most of the time, the novel is plausible and grimly gripping."
 He commended the writing as "addictive", and added that the novel "is on a par with The Girl on a Train".
 Jocelyn McClurg for USA Today also offers praise, suggesting "Hawkins, influenced by Hitchcock, has a cinematic eye and an ear for eerie, evocative language."